fomightez/Dockerfiles/README.md

 ----

-Dockerfiles for Structural Analysis Docker images
+Dockerfiles for Structural Analysis (Structural Bioinformatics) Docker images
 ================================================

 Dockerfiles for Docker images that make containers (generally linux-based) that aid in performing analysis of molecular structures